 After lunch, we walked back toward the cruise ship by the area of the aquarium.
 Indeed, this was the area of the old docks that have been restored and repurposed as an attraction area.
 It makes for an excellent place for a stroll.

-Livorno is the port in the Mediterranean where cruise ship passengers could visit Florence and Pisa.
+Livorno is the port in the Mediterranean where cruise ship passengers could visit Florence, Pisa, and Cinque Terre.
+Perhaps, some might even go far as San Giminiano.
 The town itself is impressive with the Old Fortress and the canal around it but, unless you have been to Florence and Pisa before, not worth spending your time.

 Follow the cobblestone street until reaching the Le Suquet Church and Clock Tower, and experience views for miles of the Bay of Cannes and the city itself.

 Other Must-See and Do’s

 If you love seafood, a must-have is the lobster stew.
 We ate at J’agaro, which is a family run business and gives you that fantastic local flavor.

 Malaga might not have the fame of Barcelona or other Mediterranean cruise ports, but that’s why I think it’s so attractive.
 The city is always abuzz but never overcrowded.
 The historic old town is one of Spain’s prettiest.
 Malaga is a labyrinth of pedestrian-only streets, paved with marble that sparkles in the sunshine.
 In recent years, the old town has got a renovation, almost entirely.
 Indeed, Malaga has received a facelift to its collection of impressive 19th-century architecture.